-Low-pressure overmolding is a highly advantageous process that can benefit a wide range of different industries and applications.
+Low-pressure overmolding is a highly advantageous process that can benefit a wide range of different industries thanks to different rim applications like encapsulation.
 If you are unfamiliar with the process and want to learn more, consult this comprehensive guide to low-pressure overmolding.
 Below, we will address what low-pressure overmolding is, what the key benefits are, what items you can mold, and more.

 Low-pressure overmolding refers to the process of molding a component directly into a polyurethane part under relatively low temperatures and pressures.
 The molded in component can be either fully or partially surrounded by the molded part depending on the desired appearance and application of the final product.
 By molding a component directly into a part, you eliminate the need to use primers or adhesives for bonding.
 The component chemically adheres to the polyurethane part, creating an exceptionally strong bond.

 The reaction injection molding process makes low-pressure overmolding possible.
 The blend of polyol and isocyanate used to make reaction injection molded parts has a low viscosity that resembles motor oil.
 The motor oil-like substance is easily injected into a tool without the need for high temperatures or pressures to force the material into all of the nooks and crannies.

 Low-pressure overmolding provides numerous advantages from both a functional and aesthetic standpoint.
 These include:

 - Enhanced protection for fragile items: Due to the low pressure involved in low-pressure overmolding, sensitive components such as antennas or circuit boards can be overmolded without being damaged.
 Once the fragile item is molded into the part, it possesses enhanced protection due to the layer of durable polyurethane surrounding it.
 This allows the component to function safely even in harsh environments such as wind, water, and vibration.